PipedreamHQ/docs/docs/notebook/destinations/s3/README.md

 test/2019/05/25/16/2019-05-25-16-14-58-8f25b54462bf6eeac3ee8bde512b6c59654c454356e808167a01c43ebe4ee919.gz
 ```

-As noted above, a given object contains all payloads delivered to an S3 destination within a specific minute.
+As noted above, a given object contains all payloads delivered to an S3 Destination within a specific minute.
 Multiple events within a given object are newline-delimited.

 <Footer />